 Students can complete the program on either a full-time or part-time basis.
 Full-time students complete the program in 8 semesters, taking 9 credits (3 classes) most terms.
 Part-time students typically take either 9, 10 or 11 semesters to complete the program.
 (To be eligible for student loans you must take a minimum of 5 credits, or 2 classes, each term.)
 Semester Course Sequence Options (PDF).

 Is completing the program feasible for a person who works?

 Yes.
 Seton Hill’s art therapy graduate program is a 63-credit program, in line with most mental health graduate training.
 It takes at least 3 years (8 semesters) to complete so that you can maintain flexible work or family responsibilities while completing your studies.

-The class schedule is set up to allow students to work so students on the 8 semester plan are able to come to campus just two nights a week for the first four semesters, three nights for the fifth, then enter their internship year.
+The class schedule is set up to allow students to work part-time so students on the 8 semester plan are able to come to campus just two nights a week for the first four semesters, three nights for the fifth, then enter their internship year.
 Most students work part-time while completing the program, though some work full-time until the internship year.
 Please keep in mind that if you are taking three classes a term, the expectation for coursework and class time is then around 25 hours a week total (for three classes) so if you wish to work full-time, we would discuss shifting you down to two classes a term.

 What time of the day are classes held?